Former Trump personal lawyer Alina Habba resigns as acting US attorney for New Jersey - Local News 8

 “But do not mistake compliance for surrender,” she wrote in a statement shared on X. “This decision will not weaken the Justice Department and it will not weaken me.”

-It isn’t clear who will lead the US attorney’s office following her resignation.
+The Justice Department said Habba’s duties will be split between three people.

-CNN has reached out to the Justice Department for comment.
-In a statement shared on X soon after Habba’s announcement, Attorney General Pam Bondi said the Justice Department will seek further review of the ruling deeming Habba’s appointment unlawful and that she will return to the position if it’s reversed.
+In a statement shared on X, Attorney General Pam Bondi said the Justice Department will seek further review of the ruling deeming Habba’s appointment unlawful and that she will return to the position if it’s reversed.

 Habba’s announcement comes one week after a a panel of appellate judges from the 3rd US Circuit Court of Appeals found the Trump administration violated the law when it used of a series of maneuvers to install her in the position after failing to win Senate support.